JosephCaillet/RemoteRuby/README.md

 RemoteRuby
 ==========
-A nodejs server with a js client to execute ruby code on a remote server.
-This is intended to be a reveal.js plugin for running ruby code in your slides.
+RemoteRuby is a plugin for reveal.js, that permits to run ruby script on your slides.

 Requirements
 ============